MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/NSTKProjectcostwithitemrequirements.md

-## Project purchase order for Non-stock/Service items with item requirements
+## Purchase order for Non-stock/Service items with item requirements

 To use the **Non-stocked** or **Service** items with **Item requirements,** below setup's are required.